How to Get Your Blood Test Reports

 Non-specific inflammation marker.
 Used with CRP for diagnosis.

-Frequency: As clinically indicatedHeart Health
+Frequency: As clinically indicatedCardiac Enzymes (Troponin)

 Detects heart muscle damage.
 Used in suspected heart attacks.